Interrogative Mood

 Is he at home or not?

-As you can see, we can make alternative questions by using 'or not' at the end of the interrogative clause.
-'Alternative questions' are also known as, Nexus questions, closed questions, choice questions, either-or questions, or multiple-choice interrogatives.
-It is good to know that alternative interrogatives mostly end in falling intonation.
+As you can see, we can make alternative questions with 'or not' at the end of the interrogative clause.
+'Alternative questions' are also known as nexus questions, closed questions, choice questions, either-or questions, and multiple-choice interrogatives.
+Alternative interrogatives mostly end in falling intonation.

 Rhetorical Questions